Marquette Players to Watch Against Vermont - First Round

 Marquette Players to Watch

-Kolek leads the Golden Eagles at 7.6 assists per contest, while also averaging 4.2 rebounds and 13.3 points.
-He is second in college basketball in assists.
+Oso Ighodaro is tops on the Golden Eagles at 5.9 rebounds per contest, while also putting up 3.2 assists and 11.4 points.

-Oso Ighodaro posts a team-leading 5.9 rebounds per game.
-In addition, he's registering 11.4 points and 3.2 assists, shooting 65.3% from the field.
+Kam Jones paces his team in both points (15) and assists (2) per contest, and also puts up 3.5 rebounds.
+Defensively, he posts 1.4 steals and 0.1 blocked shots.

-Kam Jones paces the Golden Eagles with 15 points per contest and 2 assists, while also averaging 3.5 rebounds.
+Olivier-Maxence Prosper is putting up 12.4 points, 0.7 assists and 4.6 rebounds per contest.

-David Joplin is averaging 9.3 points, 0.8 assists and 3.3 rebounds per game.
+David Joplin is averaging 9.3 points, 0.8 assists and 3.3 rebounds per contest.

 Marquette Top Performers (Last 10 Games)